How to Create the Perfect Wedding Timeline

 The ceremony events are photographed in a photojournalistic way, but there are a few tips too!

-* Everyone should walk either slow or at a normal pace, no rush.
+* Everyone should walk slowly, no rushing.

 * Flowers should be held low, it may feel awkward, but it will look more relaxed and more sophisticated than if you hold up to your chest.